abilandz/NAT3054/Lecture_3/make.md

 ### 1. Introduction <a name="introduction"></a>
 The command-line utility **make** is used in the development of large-scale projects consisting of multiple source files, which must be compiled and linked together to create a single executable file.
 One finds such a modus operandi, for instance, in major collaborations at the Large Hadron Collider, where several hundred developers concurrently develop the analysis framework for a given experiment.

-One can see immediately one potential caveat — would it be necessary to recompile all source files, if there was a change in only one of them?
-This would lead to a tremendous loss of efficiency during code development, as recompiling a large-scale project from scratch typically takes several hours, even on very powerful computers.
+One can immediately see a potential caveat — would it be necessary to recompile all source files if there were a change in only one of them?
+This would result in a significant loss of efficiency during code development, as recompiling a large-scale project from scratch typically takes several hours, even on the most powerful computers.
 An obvious solution (that existed already in the 1970s) would be to use a **linker**: recompile only changed files, and link with previously compiled files.
-However, in practice, this approach is error-prone, because if several source files were modified, frequently one forgets to recompile at least one of them, which leads either to compilation errors, or pointless debugging sessions (a bug was fixed, but the code wasn't recompiled).
-In the past, solving this problem was accomplished with carefully written shell scripts, always specific to the project in question.
-Since this problem was reoccuring all large-scale projects, there was a need for a general solution.
+However, in practice, this approach is error-prone because if several source files are modified, it is frequently forgotten to recompile at least one of them, which leads to either compilation errors or pointless debugging sessions (a bug is fixed, but the code is not recompiled).
+In the past, solving this problem was accomplished through carefully written shell scripts, which were always specific to the project in question.
+Since this problem was recurring in all large-scale projects, there was a need for a general solution.
 This is precisely how the command-line utility **make** originated.

 **Historical note**